Wednesday, April 12, 2017

 Cheryl Strong Magnuson is an active RHS volunteer, one of the administrators for their Facebook page and posts nearly every day.
 (I confuse her with Laura Lee Bennett.)
 I met her at last year's "Poets in the Park" event next to her RHS display featuring Anderson Park.
 Cheryl told me she volunteers almost everyday, "mainly providing programming for seniors including several musical groups and a gardening program."

 When Miguel Llanos was laid-off from MSNBC (a writer) he free-lanced and taught tennis.
 He now teaches at Overlake School.
-Miguel is very engaging, likable, respected by his neighbors and always has a smile.
-Naomi references him frequently in her "Redmond Reflections" book though still today he participates in the community as a member of the tourism board and landmark commission.
+Miguel is very engaging, likable, respected by his neighbors and always with smile.
+Naomi references him frequently in her "Redmond Reflections" book.

 The awards are presented each June.
 In addition to the list published through 2014, the society has awarded three more in 2015 and 2016 and they'll be announcing the 2017 recipient in the June newsletter.